Accelerated Dance Lessons

-Wedding crash courses are right for you if you have limited time to prepare for your first dance (one month or less).
-At each dance lesson, there are two instructors present, so that each student can learn their part with a professional before trying it with their fiance.
+Wedding crash courses are right for you if you have limited time to prepare for your first dance (six weeks or less).
+At each dance lesson there are two instructors present so that each student can learn their part with a professional before trying it with their fiance.
 By first learning with a professional, each partner reaches a level of competency at a much more accelerated rate.

 Each dance lesson is one full hour (you and your fiancé with two instructors for 45 minutes and then 15 minutes of practice at the end)

 Lessons can be scheduled Tuesday - Friday from 1-10pm, Saturday from 11am-4pm

 Rates range from $160-$185 per hour, depending on the number of hours purchased at a time